funnypolynomial/Kenbakuino/README.md

 --<LEDx> is  --[220R]--[LED]--[GND]

 **Note the order!**
+Bitx/LEDx:
+This is the way I wired the '595 pins to the data LEDs.
+The leftmost pin goes to the leftmost LED.
+This is the reverse of the logical order, Q0 != Bit0 although that is what I used to show here.
+You are free to reverse the order so Q0 == Bit0
+BUT you will need to change LSBFIRST in void LEDs::ShiftOut(byte LEDs) to MSBFIRST.

+SWx:
 This reflects the order I wired my switches to '165 pins.
 You are free to change this to match the physical arrangement of the buttons, BUT you will need to also change Buttons::m_pMap[] to match.
 *********************************************************/

 #endif

 ````